brianrp2000/NumberGuessGame/README.md

 # NumberGuessGame

 This is a fully functional console-based guessing game written in Java.
 The game tries to guess what number you are thinking of.
-It follows a binary search algorithm implemented recursively and uses user input that specifies whether the assumption was less than or greater than the number the user wanted.
+It follows a binary search algorithm implemented recursively and uses user input that specifies whether the assumption was less than or greater than the guess.

 ### Materials Needed:
 - JDK (Java Development Kit)